Metropolitan Community Church: History

-Perry served as moderator of the fellowship until 2005, when Nancy Wilson was elected moderator by the General Conference; she was formally installed in a special service at the Washington National Cathedral in Washington, D.C., on October 29, 2005.
+Perry served as moderator of the fellowship until 2005, when Nancy Wilson was elected moderator by the General Conference; she was formally installed in a special service at the Washington National Cathedral in Washington, DC, on October 29, 2005.
 She is only the second person, and the first woman, to serve as moderator.
+She was also reelected in 2010.

 In 2010, the first MCC congregation in Spain would be established in Madrid in October.
 If successfully established, the MCC would have been the first recognized church in Spain to officially solemnize same-sex marriages.
-An MCC congregation was not permanently established in Madrid in 2010, it is unclear why however.
+An MCC congregation was not permanently established in Madrid in 2010, but it is unclear why.
 In 2018, the first religiously affiliated same-sex wedding recorded in Spain was performed by a vicar of the Lutheran Church of Sweden.
 The Lutheran Church of Sweden and the MCC are in partial communion with each other and the vicar is stationed in Spain on a long term 5-year mission.
 Despite these facts he cannot legally officiate any wedding wherein either party is a Spanish citizen and can only perform ceremonies in which at least one participant is a Swedish citizen.
 Later that year an MCC congregation finally opened in Madrid.
 As of 2020, the MCC website describes their "emerging" congregation in Madrid as thriving and expanding.
-When or if this congregation has performed any LGBTQ weddings is unclear however.
+When or if this congregation has performed any LGBTQ weddings is unclear, however.

 In 2011 the Good Shepherd Parish of the MCC was inducted into the Chicago Gay and Lesbian Hall of Fame.

-According to a census of the association published in 2025, it would have 172 churches in 20 countries.
+From 2016 to 2019, Rev. Elder Rachelle Brown served as an interim moderator.
+In 2017, MCC decided to restructure its leadership, which included a greater focus on diversity, equity, and inclusion.
+It also included the elimination of the Office of Emerging Ministries where Darlene Garner worked.
+Garner was ordained in 1988 and became the first Black person on the Council of Elders in 1993.
+On August 23, 2017, Garner was informed that she would be placed on sabbatical and that her position would be terminated on December 31st.
+Garner disagreed with the terms of the separation agreement and said the decision came without warning.
+Several MCC board members also left in protest.
+In response, MCC allowed Garner to continue unpaid on the Council of Elders until she retired in March 2018.

+In 2019 Rev. Elder Cecilia Eggleston was elected as MCC’s moderator and was reelected in 2025.